vigyan-k/vigyan-k/README.md

 Currently Looking for work!

-I also hold a B.Sc Biology from McMaster University with experience in software development in Biology
+I also have experience in software development in Biology and hold a B.Sc Biology from McMaster University!

 A Huge Tech Enthusiast who likes:
 * Coding